mohammadshhadeh/mohammadshhadeh/README.md

 ---

-A Software Engineer specializing in JavaScript technologies.
-Professional experience with the technologies listed below.
+A Software Engineer. work experience with the technologies listed below.

 ---